-The reformed faith is a set of doctrines (teaching) that summarizes what many Christians believe.
-It is also known as the “doctrines of grace”.
+The doctrines of grace or reformed faith is a set of teaching that summarizes what many Christians believe.

 Doctrine is important.
 The Bible tells us that love rejoices in the truth.
 Jesus said “the truth shall set you free”.
 Jude tells us to “contend earnestly for the faith which was once delivered to the saints”.
-We in Lausanne Free Church humbly believe that the reformed faith is the set of teaching closest to that found in God's Word and as taught by the Lord Jesus and the apostles (the cornerstone and foundation of the church).
+We in Lausanne Free Church humbly believe that the doctrines of grace is the set of teaching closest to that found in God's Word and as taught by the Lord Jesus and the apostles (the cornerstone and foundation of the church).

 In the first place all who hold to the reformed faith have a high view of the Bible.
 We believe it is the Word of God, cover to cover and is the final authority on all matters of faith and practice.
 Therefore in deciding what we believe the only place to go is the 66 books of the Bible (Isaiah 40:8).

-The reformed position could be summed up in two words: “God saves” or three words: “God is sovereign”.
+The doctrines of grace could be summed up in two words: “God saves” or three words: “God is sovereign”.

 All true Christians have a lofty view of the attributes and nature of God.
 But for us a central teaching of the Bible is that God is sovereign.
 God is sovereign in creation and especially in salvation.
 He does whatsoever he pleases.
 He is in complete control of everything.
 In fact he planned beforehand everything that happens (Isaiah chapters 40 to 45).